-Lease commitments
+Lease commitment

 The Association leases office equipment with terms expiring in 2026.
-The minimum lease payments for each of the next two years are as follows:
+The minimum lease payments for the next year is \$2,243.

-Other contracts
+Other contract

-The Association entered into a fee for service management contract with Northwood Support Services Incorporated ("Northwood") on March 14, 2016, which was further renewed on June 13, 2022.
-Under the terms of the agreement, Northwood provides operational support to the Association in a manner consistent with the Association's Board of Directors policies, by laws and strategic priorities, and alignment with the Association's mission, vision and values.
+The Association entered into a fee for service management contract with Northwood Support Services Incorporated ("Northwood") on March 14, 2016, which was subsequently renewed on June 13, 2022.
+Under the terms of the agreement, Northwood provides operational support to the Association in a manner consistent with the Association's Board of Directors policies, by-laws and strategic priorities, and alignment with the Association's mission, vision and values.
 Either party may, at any time and without cause, give the other party 12 months' written notice of termination of the contract.
-During the year, total fees paid to Northwood under this agreement were \$228,132 (2023 - \$219,360) and were recorded as consulting expense.
+During the year, total fees paid to Northwood under this agreement were \$237,252 (2024 - \$228,132), and were recorded as consulting expense.